0lena/desktop-BMI-calc/README.md

 # desktop-BMI-calc
-Performs bacis BMI calculations for several people and output the chart using matplotlib
+Performs bacis BMI calculations for several people and outputs the chart using matplotlib